utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 - Build and install the driver: `cd RTL88x2BU-Linux-Driver && make ARCH=arm64 && sudo make install`
 - Reboot your Jetson
 - Plug in the TP-Link dongle and your wifi connection should work (i.e., you should be able to choose a network to connect to)

+# Running Ubuntu and ROS in a Docker Container

+NVIDIA currently supports Ubuntu 18.04 on the Jetson Nano.
+The compatible ROS version is Melodic Morenia.
+Both the OS and the ROS version are somewhat dated (as of 2023).

+Thankfully, EngSci Robo Jonathan Spraggett has come to the rescue by providing an updated Docker container (image) that is set up to run Ubuntu 20.04 and ROS Noetic Ninjemys!
+The container supports access to the Jetson CUDA cores, too!

+You can find Jonathan's instructions and support code on GitHub [here](https://github.com/manx52/ROB498), and the Docker image on DockerHub [here](https://hub.docker.com/r/utrarobosoccer/rob498).
+These resources will be integrated into our course resource repositories shorlty.